Emergence of multiple zero modes bound to vortices in extended topological Josephson junctions: Introduction

-Extended Josephson junctions on the surface of topological insulators have first been proposed in a seminal paper by Fu and Kane\cite{fu_superconducting_2008}, in which they derived an effective low-energy theory in terms of one-dimensional Majorana modes counter-propagating along the junction.
-This `$k\cdot p$'-approximation has proven extremely insightful and formed the basis for numerous theoretical predictions and interpretations of experimental data\cite{potter_anomalous_2013,choi_josephson_2019,hegde_topological_2020,backens_current--phase_2021,backens_topological_2022,yue_signatures_2024,piasotski_topological_2024}.
+Within the general proposal of emergent two-dimensional topological superconductivity, extended planar Josephson junctions on the surface of topological insulators have first been proposed and analyzed in a seminal paper by Fu and Kane \cite{fu_superconducting_2008}.
+They have derived an effective low-energy theory in terms of one-dimensional Majorana modes counter-propagating along the junction.
+This `$k\cdot p$'-approximation, which is what we will in the following sometimes refer to as `Fu-Kane theory', has proven extremely insightful and formed the basis for numerous theoretical predictions and interpretations of experimental data\cite{potter_anomalous_2013,choi_josephson_2019,hegde_topological_2020,backens_current--phase_2021,backens_topological_2022,yue_signatures_2024,piasotski_topological_2024}.
 If such a system is placed in an external magnetic field, one of the basic expectations is the presence of a spectrum of bound states (a.k.a.
 Caroli-de Gennes-Matricon (CdGM) states~\cite{CAROLI1964307}) localized in the Josephson vortices with energies $\pm E_n \propto \sqrt{n}, n=0,1,2,\dots$, including a single Majorana bound state at zero energy\cite{grosfeld_observing_2011,potter_anomalous_2013}.

-In this work, we demonstrate that the Fu-Kane effective description of the topological Josephson junction loses its validity as the effective velocity of the one-dimensional Majorana edge modes tends to zero.
-Namely, the `$k\cdot p$'-method misses additional low energy localized states, which manifest themselves as zero modes in an ideal situation and near-zero modes in experimentally realistic scenarios.
+In this work, we adopt the Fu-Kane 2D continuum model of the surface states, which is valid for single particle energies $\xi$ (counted from the appropriate chemical potential) well within the bulk band gap $E_g$ of the 3D topological insulator, $|\xi| < E_g$, and demonstrate that the 1D Fu-Kane effective description of the topological Josephson junction, derived for energies within the induced superconducting gap $\Delta_0$, i.e., $|\xi|<\Delta_0 \ll E_g$, loses its validity as the effective velocity of the one-dimensional Majorana edge modes tends to zero.
+The existence of such a regime is, of course, not surprising, as any effective theory based on a low energy/momentum expansion has a limited domain of validity.
+Concretely, the `$k\cdot p$'-method misses additional low energy localized states, which manifest themselves as zero modes in an ideal situation and near-zero modes in experimentally realistic scenarios.
 We argue that these additional CdGM states might play an important role in the interpretation of recently conducted and proposed experiments.